iothesys/colan-21/documentation.md

 ```

 ### Arrays
 Arrays in COLAN-21 are static and have an explicit keyword for them.
 Declaring an array is like declaring any other variable; you first type out the name and the type however you must add an extra `:` before the type.
 Then after the assignment operator you will enclose within the braces a comma separated list of values.
 Another `:` is typed before the opening brace.
 Do note this is temporary and eventually the much more readable `arr` will replace the colon.
+Do note that when passed as an argument, an array is currently being passed by value and thus is copied rather than referenced.
+This is a temporary and arrays will eventually be passed by reference.

 Here's an example:
 ```c